Stocks Diverge Ahead Of Key US Debt Talks - UrduPoint

 Stocks Diverge Ahead Of Key US Debt Talks

-Stock markets diverged Monday ahead of key US debt talks between President Joe Biden and congressional leaders, with both sides still apart but confident a deal could be reached to avert a catastrophic default
+Stock markets diverged Monday as key US debt talks between President Joe Biden and congressional leaders were set to resume with both sides still apart but confident a deal could be reached to avert a catastrophic default

-London, (UrduPoint / Pakistan Point News - 22nd May, 2023 ) :Stock markets diverged Monday ahead of key US debt talks between President Joe Biden and congressional leaders, with both sides still apart but confident a deal could be reached to avert a catastrophic default.
+London, (UrduPoint / Pakistan Point News - 22nd May, 2023 ) :Stock markets diverged Monday as key US debt talks between President Joe Biden and congressional leaders were set to resume with both sides still apart but confident a deal could be reached to avert a catastrophic default.

 Sentiment was also supported by hopes the Federal Reserve would stand firm on interest rates at its next gathering, and Biden saying China-US relations should see a thaw "very shortly".